paulspective/hexgen/README.md

-🎨 Hex Color Tester + RGB Converter

-A minimal tool to preview hex colors and see their RGB values instantly.
-Built with HTML, CSS, and JavaScript.
+# 🎨 HexGen

+A minimalist color tool that converts **Hex → RGB**, with a clean interface and smooth interactivity.

-🚀 Features
+## 🚀 Features

 - Live color preview
-- Validates hex codes
+- Random hex color generator
-- Converts to RGB on the fly
+- Instant Hex → RGB conversion
+- Copy buttons for both Hex and RGB values
+- Responsive and minimalist design

-💡 Usage
+## 💡 Usage

-Type a hex code (like '#ff00ff') — the box updates, and RGB shows below.
+- Enter a Hex code (e.g. `#AABBCC`) to preview and see its RGB value.
+-  Click the refresh icon to generate a random color.
+- Click the **copy buttons** to copy the value.

+Feeling colorful?
+Try **[HexGen](https://paulspective.github.io/hexgen/)** — your shortcut to stunning hex palettes.

+## 🧠 Inspiration

+A quick and elegant way to play with colors — no clutter, just the essentials.

+---